Tallahassee, Florida Therapists

 The rate of divorce in Florida in 2016 was 3.9%.
 The U.S. rate was 6.9% in the same year, according to the National Vital Statistic Report.

-There are approximately 124 psychologists, counselors, and licensed social workers in Tallahassee and an estimate of 24 treatment centers.
+There are approximately 124 psychologists, counselors, and licensed social workers in Tallahassee and an estimated 24 treatment centers.
 There are approximately 77 psychiatrists in the city.

 The Apalachee Center provides mental health treatment, emotional support, and substance abuse recovery for residents of Leon County.